 Advantages Disadvantages Alleviates redemption pressures as it allows the funds to spread redemptions over time May signal a fund in trouble and may have broader consequences A liquidity smoothing mechanism, which allows for better liquidity management in the fund May not solve the liquidity problem.
-If investors wish to redeem, they will do so although on a longer period of time, Provides for additional time for information dissemination (to investors, asset managers, market participants) which might change investor redemption motives Non-equal treatment of investors if redemption requests above the threshold are being treated on a priority basis above any new redemption requests.
-Restricts the capacity of the investors to redeem if the gating period is not temporary.
+If investors wish to redeem, they will do so although over a longer period of time, Provides for additional time for information dissemination (to investors, asset managers, market participants) which might change investor redemption motives Non-equal treatment of investors if redemption requests above the threshold are being treated on a priority basis above any new redemption requests.
+A step before suspension, which may help a fund mange a liquidity issue without resorting to suspension of redemptions Restricts the capacity of the investors to redeem if the gating period is not temporary.